Alanna joined the RTV6 team in July of 2017 as the Good Morning Indiana Traffic Anchor and a Multimedia Journalist.

-Alanna will always adore her Cincinnati Reds and Bengals, and has a special place in her heart for the Minnesota Vikings, but she is open to becoming a fan of Indianapolis sports teams.
+Alanna will always adore her Cincinnati Reds and Bengals, but she is open to becoming a fan of Indianapolis sports teams.

 In her free time, you can catch her practicing yoga at Invoke (she likes being upside down more than right side up!), exploring the city, or hitting up the latest sports games.
 She also delights in playing the violin, taking long hikes, reading, and volunteering for the Make-A-Wish Foundation, as she was a wish recipient, herself.
 Her wish?
 To shadow the TODAY Show.

 She is absolutely thrilled to be a part of our team here at RTV6, and to call Indianapolis her new home.

 Q: Why did you decide to pursue television news as a career?

 A: I have always asked a ton of questions, even got the “Curious George Award” at my kindergarten graduation, and it’s only escalated since.
 I’ve also always had a deep sense of empathy toward others.
 So, melding that curiosity and empathy together to learn the stories of others and share them to the community seemed to be the perfect career path.

 Q: What is on your DVR?

 A: They aren’t on my DVR, as I don’t have that (haha!), but my favorite shows are The Newsroom, Being Mary Jane, House of Cards, and Friday Night Lights.
 I’ll throw The Office into the mix, as well.

 Q: What is your favorite way to spend a day off?